Which Types Of Employee Does The Employer Have To Pay Contributions For?

 What Is Contribution Phasing?

 As mentioned above and by law, the minimum contribution amounts for automatic enrolment pension schemes are required to increase at set times and will take effect in two phases.
-The first increase will be enforced from 6th April 2018 and will take the total minimum contribution from 2% up to 5% (of which the employer must contribute at least 2%).
-The second increase will come into effect from 6th April 2019 and will take the total minimum contribution from 5% up to 8% (of which the employer must contribute at least 3%).
+This is known as contribution phasing.
+The first increase will be enforced from 6th April 2018 and will take the total minimum contribution from 2% up to 5% (of which the employer must contribute at least 2% whilst the employee makes up the difference).
+The second increase will come into effect from 6th April 2019 and will take the total minimum contribution from 5% up to 8% (of which the employer must contribute at least 3% whilst the employee makes up the difference).

 Failure to adhere to the increase in minimum contributions will mean that a scheme is no longer a qualifying automatic enrolment pension scheme.
 Employers who have set up their workplace pension with Smart Pension will have the minimum contribution levels automatically increased by the required dates to ensure that their scheme remains compliant with the new changes.